 According to the U.S. Centers for Disease Control and Prevention (CDC), helmets are estimated to prevent 37 percent of crash deaths among motorcycle riders and 41 percent of crash deaths for motorcycle passengers.
 A full-face helmet will give a biker the most protection—these types of helmets typically have moveable face shields that can protect a rider’s eyes.
 Some riders, on the other hand, choose a three-quarter open-face helmet, while others still choose half helmets that are more prone to falling off during a collision.
 When making a decision regarding which helmet to wear, it is important to choose one that is comfortably snug while also meeting the Department of Transportation (DOT) standards.

-Exceptions to Helmet Regulations
+Are There Exceptions to Helmet Laws in Michigan?

 - The biker is 21 years or old; and